Montpellier

 Cost Of Living

-The cost of living in Montpellier is moderate compared to other cities in France.
-Rent, groceries, and dining out are relatively affordable, making it an attractive destination for tourists and residents alike.
+The cost of living in Montpellier is moderate compared to other major European cities.
+Rent, groceries, and dining out are generally affordable, making it an attractive destination for travelers on a budget.
+Public transportation costs are reasonable, and cultural activities offer good value for money.

 Montpellier – city in Hérault, France